kiataj/ngTMAs-radiomics/README.md

 ### Visualization (UMAP)
 [UMAP](https://umap-learn.readthedocs.io/en/latest/parameters.html)
 Reference: McInnes, Leland, John Healy, and James Melville.
 "Umap: Uniform manifold approximation and projection for dimension reduction." arXiv preprint arXiv:1802.03426 (2018).

-## Feature Elimination

-The TMAs are now embedded in a high dimensional space, with many of its dimensions being either rudimentary or non-reproducible, i. e. the measurement and calculation of that feature cannot be repeated due to the varying imaging parameters, noise, or varying fixation or embedding protocol.

-### Non-reproducible features
-We use intraclass_corr from pinguin library between two distinct measurements, one in the  vertical position and another in horizontal position.
-The full discussion of the characteristics of these discussions are given in here (https://ieeexplore.ieee.org/abstract/document/10542137).

-### Redundant features
-Pairs of the features are picked up and pearson correlation corefficient is calculated between each pair, if the correlation coefficient is larger than a threshold, one of the two features is randomly discarded.

 ## Classification

 ### Classifier